-Concurrent mixed methods design was employed in this study.
-A mixed methods design is a procedure for collecting and analyzing data by bringing together quantitative and qualitative methods in a series of analyses to understand the research problems.
+A concurrent mixed methods design was employed in this study.
+A mixed-methods design is a procedure for collecting and analyzing data by bringing together quantitative and qualitative methods in a series of analyses to understand the research problems.
 In concurrent studies, especially, quantitative and qualitative data are collected simultaneously and combined to answer the research problems (Creswell, 2013).
-The aim of the current concurrent study was to explore university students' intuitive and analytical thinking through the implementation of the integrated Student Team Achievement Division (STAD) and Environmental Islamic Jurisprudence (Fiqh) learning model.
+The current concurrent study aimed to explore university students' intuitive and analytical thinking through the implementation of the integrated Student Team Achievement Division (STAD) and Environmental Islamic Jurisprudence (Fiqh) learning model.
 This study also aimed to describe the students' environmental awareness during the implementation of the learning model.
-The total participants of this study were 124 students.
+The total participants in this study were 124 students.
 They consisted of four classes of four-semester students from the Department of Mathematics Education of IAIN Ambon and UIN Alauddin Makassar.

-The quantitative data of this study were obtained by conducting a pre-experimental study with one-shot case study design without control classes (Sugiyono, 2017).
-These data were analyzed using a quantitative descriptive analysis.
-The participants were given a special treatment in the form of learning using the integration of STAD and environmental Figh for a month.
+The quantitative data of this study were obtained by conducting a pre-experimental study with a one-shot case study design without control classes.
+These data were analyzed using quantitative descriptive analysis.
+The participants were given a special treatment in the form of learning using the integration of STAD and environmental Fiqh for a month.
 Concurrently, qualitative observations and interviews were conducted to investigate major phenomena occurring during the learning process.
-The students' intuitive and analytical thinking were explored at every stage of learning using the integration of STAD and environmental Fiqh, meanwhile the quantitative data of the study, in the form of students' environmental awareness, were collected at the fifth phase (evaluation phase) of learning using a questionnaire.
+The students' intuitive and analytical thinking was explored at every stage of learning using the integration of STAD and environmental Fiqh, meanwhile, the quantitative data of the study, in the form of students' environmental awareness, were collected at the fifth phase (evaluation phase) of learning using a questionnaire.

-The findings of this study depict the results of the development and implementation of a learning model, namely Integrated Student Team Achievement Division (STAD) and Islamic Jurisprudence (Fiqh) of the environment.
-The syntax of the learning model can be seen in Table 1.
+The findings of this study depict the results of the development and implementation of a learning model, namely the Integrated Student Team Achievement Division (STAD) and Islamic Jurisprudence (Fiqh) of the environment.
+The syntax of the learning model can be seen in Table 1:

 Tabel 1.
-The Syntax of the Integrated STAD and Environmental Figh Learning Model
+The Syntax of the Integrated STAD and Environmental Figh Learning Mode

-Phase Activity Phase-1 Group Arrangement The lecturer/researcher helps the students form a study group and assists each of the groups in transitioning efficiently.
-Phase-2 Delivery of the learning objectives and motivational speech The lecturer/researcher delivers the objectives of learning using the Integrated STAD and Environmental Fiqh model, invites the students to go outside the classroom to collect plastic waste, and motivates them to study.
-Phase-3 Presentation of information The lecturer/researcher presents information by using a used plastic glass as realia.
-Phase-4 Group work or group study assistance The lecturer/researcher provides guidance for the study groups to complete their task.
-Phase-5 Evaluation or assessment The lecturer/researcher holds quizzes to evaluate the students' learning outcomes and distributes a questionnaire to examine the students' environmental awareness.
-Fase-6 Award grants The lecturer/researcher gives an award to an individual or a group for their hard work during the learning process.
+Phase Activity Phase-1: Group The lecturer/researcher helps the students form a study Arrangement group and assists each of the groups in transitioning efficiently Phase-2: Delivery of the The lecturer/researcher delivers the objectives of learning learning objectives and using the Integrated STAD and Environmental Fiqh model, motivational speech invites the students to go outside the classroom to collect plastic waste, and motivates them to study Phase-3: Presentation of The lecturer/researcher presents information by using a used information plastic glass as realia Phase-4: Group work or The lecturer/researcher guides the study groups to complete group study assistance their task Phase-5: Evaluation or The lecturer/researcher holds quizzes to evaluate the assessment students' learning outcomes and distributes a questionnaire to examine the students' environmental awareness Fase-6: Award grants The lecturer/researcher gives an award to an individual or a group for their hard work during the learning process